-- Based on the data summarized in Figure 1.1.b.5, 76% of the ACT-tested Nebraska high school graduates in 2011 met or exceeded the College Readiness Benchmark Score of 18 on the ACT English test, indicating that there is a relatively high probability that these students will earn at least a C in college-level English composition courses. - In comparison, 60% met or exceeded the College Readiness Benchmark Score of 21 on the reading test, indicating probable success in entry-level social science courses; 50% met or exceeded the mathematics benchmark score of 22 for college algebra; and only 36% met or exceeded the science benchmark score of 24 for college-level biology. - Between 2004 and 2011, the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks on the English, reading, mathematics and science tests increased two to five percentage points.
-However, between 2010 and 2011, the percentages stayed the same, except for a one-point increase in the percentage who met or exceeded the benchmark for the science test.
+- Based on the data summarized in Figure 1.1.b.5, 75% of the ACT-tested Nebraska high school graduates in 2012 met or exceeded the College Readiness Benchmark Score of 18 on the ACT English test, indicating that there is a relatively high probability that these students will earn at least a C in college-level English composition courses. - In comparison, 59% met or exceeded the College Readiness Benchmark Score of 21 on the reading test, indicating probable success in entry-level social science courses; 51% met or exceeded the mathematics benchmark score of 22 for college algebra; and only 36% met or exceeded the science benchmark score of 24 for college-level biology. - Between 2004 and 2012, the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks on the English, reading, mathematics and science tests increased one to five percentage points.
+However, between 2011 and 2012, the percentages of tested students who met or exceeded the benchmarks for English and reading decreased by one point.

 Percentages of ACT-Tested Students Meeting ACT College Readiness Benchmarks That Indicate Sufficient Preparation for College-Level Courses.
-Nebraska High School Graduating Classes: 2010 & 2011 Compared to 2004 Baseline
+Nebraska High School Graduating Classes: 2011 & 2012 Compared to 2004 Baseline1

-Source: ACT High School Profile Report for Nebraska, 2004, 2010 and 2011.
+1Source: ACT High School Profile Report for Nebraska, 2004, 2011 and 2012.
 A benchmark score is the minimum score needed on an ACT subject-matter test to indicate that the student has a 50% chance of earning a B or higher or about a 75% chance of earning a C or higher in corresponding entry-level, credit-bearing college courses.

-- Additional data reveals that the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks were five to ten percentage points higher than reported national percentages for 2011.
-(See Table A4.2 in Appendix 4 for supporting data.) - However, as shown in Figure 1.1.b.5 above, only 29% of Nebraska's high school graduates in the class of 2011 met or exceeded the ACT College Readiness Benchmarks in all four subject areas included in the ACT Assessment.
-This percentage is five points higher than in 2004, but it is still relatively low and the same as it was in 2010.
+- Additional data reveals that the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks were five to eight percentage points higher than reported national percentages for 2012.
+(See Table A4.2 in Appendix 4 for supporting data.) - However, as shown in Figure 1.1.b.5 above, only 30% of Nebraska's high school graduates in the class of 2012 met or exceeded the ACT College Readiness Benchmarks in all four subject areas included in the ACT Assessment.
+This percentage is six points higher than in 2004, but it is still relatively low and only one percentage point higher than it was in 2011.